siven76/symfony4certification/php_and_web_security/object_oriented_programming/02_properties.md

 - the same rules apply as const expressions:
   - some limited expressions are possible
   - provided they can be evaluated at compile time

+*Note*
+As of PHP 5.3.0:
+- possible to reference the class using a variable
+- the variable's value cannot be a keyword (e.g. *self*, *parent*, and *static)

 **Example #2 Static property example**

 ```php